Only rinsing in the mouth?

 As we have mentioned before, cyclists engaging on workout routine that includes training low cycles on their calendar, can benefit from this approach so they can minimize the effects of impaired performance.
 In addition, cyclists who have low tolerance for food intake during or right before workouts might benefit from this approach as well.

 If where talking about a typical mountain bike races, track cycling or even cyclo-cross where athletes start very explosively, breathing heavily and with absolutely no chance of taking their hands off the handlebar it is of course impractical to apply this strategy.
-Nonetheless, these events have very short durations to justify such strategy.
+Nonetheless, these events have very short duration to justify such strategy.

 During a road race, especially a long endurance effort of more than 4h, while it could make sense to use a CHO mouth rinse strategy in the first hour where most riders aren’t attacking or pedaling at high intensities, using a CHO mouth rinse couldn’t be as beneficial since the positive outcomes are especially observed in the fasted state rather than in the fed state.